Alexis M.,

 The Most Common Mistake

 Vendor lock-in is not static.
-It worsens over time if you don't actively counter it.
+It gets worse over time if you do not actively counter it.

-The most common mistake: Choose a provider once and then forget.
+The most common mistake: choosing a provider once and then forgetting about it.

 Costs creep up.
-Contracts auto-renew.
+Contracts renew automatically.
 The team becomes more dependent.
-And eventually, you realize: You're trapped.
+And eventually you realize: you are trapped.

 The solution?
 Annual reviews.

-Are we still paying reasonable prices?
+Are we still paying fair prices?
 What are the best alternatives now?
-What would the switch cost?
+What would switching cost?
 Do we still need this provider?

-These reviews should not lead to the same outcome every year.
+These reviews should not produce the same result every year.
 Sometimes the answer is "we stay."
 Sometimes it is "we start planning."

 What You Can Do

-List Your Top 5 Providers - the critical ones.
-Cloud, CRM, ERP, whatever.
+List your top 5 providers - the critical ones.
+Cloud, CRM, ERP, whatever they are.

-Ask Yourself for Each: Could I be gone in 90 days?
+Ask yourself for each one: Could I be out in 90 days?
 If not - why not?

-Check the Contracts - Notice periods, exit clauses, data export regulations.
+Review the contracts - notice periods, exit clauses, data export terms.

-Calculate the Exit Costs - What would a switch realistically cost?
-You should know this number.
+Calculate the exit costs - what would a switch realistically cost?
+You should know that number.

 The Point